Driver dead after being wedged underneath trailer in Miami Gardens - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 MIAMI GARDENS, FLA.
-(WSVN) - One person has lost their lives after their vehicle was wedged underneath a Publix trailer in Miami Gardens.
+(WSVN) - One person has lost their lives after their vehicle ended up wedged underneath a Publix trailer in Miami Gardens.

 This incident happened Monday morning, on Northeast Miami Court near Northwest 207th Street.